BC-CSCI-1102-S20-MWF12/ps9/README.md

 You write code for breadth-first search to try to connect any two actors in the graph on a shortest path.
 I have provided skeleton code and very detailed comments in the `SixDegrees.java` file.
 I've also demonstrated how to do breadth-first search in class and in example code.
 Have fun!

 ### Task 4: `isGraphConnected()` with depth-first search
 You will write a depth-first search to determine whether the graph is connected.
 Starting from one actor, you will visit every actor connected to that actor.
 If any actor in the full list of people is not found, you know that the graph is not connected.
+I suggest starting from an actor with a low degree.

 ### Task 5: `main()` method
 In the main method, I've provided some calls to the existing methods and some commented-out calls to the methods you'll be writing in tasks 1, 2, 3, and 4.
 Uncomment these commented-out calls to verify that your code works.